How to write a tender proposal

 Late or incomplete tender responses are nearly always rejected.
 This is particularly true when submitting the document electronically so make sure you give yourself enough time to get the document completed and uploaded.

-Madrigal Communications is an Australian communication consultancy that helps professional organisations improve their profits and presentation by creating convincing and engaging content.
+Madrigal Communications is an Australian communication consultancy that helps professional organisations improve their profits and presentation by showing organisations how to write a tender proposal that is creative convincing and engaging.
 Contact us for more information.